Learn About Athletics at The Governor’s Academy

-Govs athletes play for championship titles in one of the country’s most competitive athletic conferences, the Independent School League (ISL).
+Athletes at The Governor's Academy play for championship titles in one of the most competitive athletic conferences in the United States, the Independent School League (ISL).

-They play in and on many first-class facilities with some of the very best athletes in Massachusetts.
-They play for the chance to compete on nationally ranked college teams in NCAA Division I, II, and III levels, like so many Govs graduates before them.
+Our students play in and on many first-class facilities with some of the very best athletes in Massachusetts.
+They play for the chance to compete on nationally ranked college teams in NCAA Division I, II, and III levels, like so many Governor’s graduates before them.
 They play for the coaches who challenge them and believe in them.
 And they play in front of a community full of friends, parents, faculty, and staff who will always stand up and cheer for them.
-At Govs, our students play to see what is possible and just how far they can go.
+At Governor’s, our students play to see what is possible and just how far they can go.

 On game days, our fields and courts fill with fans in cardinal and white ready to celebrate.
 They aren’t just there for the big wins and the broken records.
 They are there for their classmates, and they stay all the way to the final buzzer.
 At Govs, we watch our athletes go far together.